 Each person who attends the hearing puts their name on the form.
 It is specifically noted whether the injured worker is present or not present.

-The judge will write on the form what happened at the hearing and what the next step will be.
+The judge will indicate on the form what happened at the hearing and what the next step will be.
 This could be another hearing or instructions as to what one party must do as a result of the hearing.

 If there is another hearing, the date, time, and location will be listed on the Minutes of Hearing.